We have asked several of our contributors to respond to a question in

 in the UDHR, the special value of each and every human being, also known as

-years ago, a New York Times reporter celebrated the extension of human rights
+A few years ago, a New York Times reporter celebrated the extension of human rights

 to nonhuman animals, after the environmental committee of the Spanish Parliament

 voted to grant great apes the right to life and freedom.
 In an odd but

 recurrent pattern of increasing animal rights at the expense of human dignity,